The Most Memorable Football Halftime Show Moments

 Anyone who audaciously claims “I tripped, and it was so cool” instantly loses all credibility.
 But, change the “I” to “Beyoncé” and that opinion becomes a universally acknowledged fact.
 For the skeptics out there, Bey proved that the impossible is commonplace in her world during this memorable moment.

-The fact that this fabulous Beyoncé moment happened during her second Super Bowl halftime show is itself worthy of applause.
+The fact that this fabulous Beyoncé moment happened during her second big day halftime show is itself worthy of applause.
 But almost falling backwards (in heels) and turning it into a fierce dance move deserves a standing ovation.

-It takes a boss to headline the Super Bowl halftime show the year after Tom Petty gave a flawless performance.
+It takes a boss to headline the halftime show for the big game the year after Tom Petty gave a flawless performance.
 It wasn’t just any mediocre man who stepped up to the challenge, though – it was The Boss.
 Bruce Springsteen and the E Street Band headlined the show in 2009, and, predictably, knocked it out of the park.

 Springsteen executed a fantastic show, but not without sacrificing a couple of “close friends.”
 In a power slide across the stage, The Boss (and his crotch) crashed into the camera just as the band built up to blast a note in perfect harmony.
 The timing was so painfully on-point, it almost felt staged.